riot-ml/riot/README.md

 opam install .
 ```

-After that, you can use any of the [examples][tutorial] as a base for your app, and run them:
+After that, you can use any of the [examples](./examples) as a base for your app, and run them:

 ```
 dune exec ./my_app.exe